Skip to content

 Canadian Memorial Chiropractic College

-Architecture Counsel is currently preparing a comprehensive space optimization study for the Canadian Memorial Chiropractic College (CMCC).
-This study represents the first phase of an ambitious renewal program planned for the College.
+Architecture Counsel recently completed a comprehensive space optimization study for Canadian Memorial Chiropractic College (CMCC).
+This study represents the first phase of an ambitious renewal program planned for the College, a global leader in chiropractic education.

-Ultimately, the space optimization effort is not about increasing CMCC’s enrollment – it is about the quality of education and enhancing the student experience.
+Ultimately, the space optimization study was not about increasing CMCC’s enrollment – but rather the quality of education and enhancement of the student experience.